 "The money saved from the cuts is to be allocated to fund staff to specifically serve the needs of Black students and a task force that will study ways to reimagine the issue of student and campus safety."

 On July 22nd, 2020, there will be a similar vote for PVUSD regarding the use of SROs.
-Like the city budget, the discussion will lay bare the priorities held by the district, including whether to continue funding SROs during a pandemic when students will not even be allowed to attend classes in-person.
+The discussion will lay bare the priorities held by the district, including whether to continue funding SROs during a pandemic when students will not even be allowed to attend classes in-person.
 The PVUSD community, composed of students, alumni, and educators, have reiterated time and time again that SROs do not belong on school grounds.
-What was perceived to bring safety to school campuses has only brought fear, discrimination, and trauma to the very students that these SROs “work for”.
-The complete eradication of SROs and criminalization tactics implemented by our educational leaders, has been long overdue.
+What was perceived to bring safety to school campuses has only brought fear, discrimination, and trauma to the very students that these SROs “work for.”
+The complete eradication of SROs and criminalization tactics implemented by our educational leaders has been long overdue.
 Now more than ever, our community is calling for those who hold the reign to the education system in Watsonville to take a stance against the ongoing criminalization of our youth.
 On July 22nd, the Board of Trustees will vote to either continue its contract with the SROs or end the contract for the 2020-2021 academic school year.
-Whatever the outcome, the struggle to remove SROs permanently, is still ongoing.
+Whatever the outcome, the struggle to end the criminalization of our youth, is still ongoing.

 This section will not be visible in live published website.
 Below are your current settings: